MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/swipe.md

 ```

 ## Dos and don'ts

 - Don’t use Swipe in FlipViews, Hubs or Pivots, the combination may be confusing for the user because of conflicting swipe directions
 - Don’t combine horizontal Swipe with horizontal navigation, or vertical Swipe with vertical navigation
 - Do make sure what the user is swiping is the same action, and is consistent across all related items that can be swiped
 - Do use Swipe on items where the same action is repeated many times
 - Do use horizontal swiping on wider items, and vertical swiping on taller items

+## Get the sample code

+- [XAML Controls Gallery sample](https://github.com/Microsoft/Windows-universal-samples/tree/master/Samples/XamlUIBasics) - See all the XAML controls in an interactive format.

 ## Related articles

 - [**Pull to refresh**](pull-to-refresh.md)